david-drew/OpenVINO-Samples/UX_Samples_Guide.md

 ***Step 1 - Setup the Model***

-    1. Workbench -> Import Model
+    1. In the Workbench GUI, Select "Import Model"
-    2. Select vehi cle-detection-adas-0002
+    2. Select vehicle-detection-adas-0002 (FP32)
     3. Select Import
     4. Note: If there are problems downloading, try the alternate method below.